WodansSon/terraform-terracorder/tools/replicode/README.md

-# AST Analyzer - Proof of Concept
+# Replicode - Go AST Semantic Parser

-This is a simple Go AST (Abstract Syntax Tree) analyzer that demonstrates how we can extract accurate function and call information from Go test files.
+This is a Go AST (Abstract Syntax Tree) analyzer that performs semantic parsing of Go test files for TerraCorder.

 ## Purpose